mcarter/csp/spec/csp.markdown

 #### 3.3.3 Variables ####

 The goal of the downstream Comet protocol is to allow the client to utilize a wide array of Comet transports in three basic modes: polling, long polling, and streaming.
 To this end, various variables can be set on the session for the purpose of molding the server's interaction to fit the transport and mode chosen by the client.
-These variables can be set as querystring arguments on any request.
+These variables can be set as querystring arguments in the url of any request.
 Once these variables are set, they persist for all future requests, until explicitly altered.
 Any permanent variable that cannot be parsed as specified should be ignored.
+For the purpose of setting variables, POST and GET HTTP requests are treated the same, except a non-empty POST body will override the DATA variable from the querystring (if any.)

 There are also per-request variables that have noted functions.
 These variables are explictly stated to be non-persistent below, meaning that they have no direct bearing on future responses.

     Persistent Variables
     --------------------